tensorflow/docs/site/en/api_docs/python/tf/keras/layers/MaxPool2D.md

 </td>
 <td>
 One of `"valid"` or `"same"` (case-insensitive).
-"valid" adds no zero padding.  "same" adds padding such that if the stride is 1, the output shape is the same as input shape.
+`"valid"` means no padding. `"same"` results in padding evenly to the left/right or up/down of the input such that output has the same height/width dimension as the input.
 </td>
 </tr><tr>
 <td>